resurvey/TheSurveyBotBunch/README.md

 12) In SurveyBot, jump into a survey for this group

-13) Did you see a new live feed appear in one the squares? *Should appear in less than a minute.*
+13) Did you see a new live feed appear in one of the squares? *Should appear in less than a minute.*

 14) Now have 8 more friends jump into surveys in your group, and you have a bunch.